 Oxitec’s 2nd generation technology is paving the way to scalability - it unlocks cost-effective, efficient and scalable deployment systems designed with ease-of-use, rapid distribution and non-expert end-users in mind for real-world use where it matters the most.

 Our team is working around the clock to design, develop and deploy Friendly™ mosquitoes to combat mosquito species that transmit deadly diseases around the world.
-It’s no small task, but our team is passionate about building cutting-edge biologically-engineered mosquitoes that combine safety, effectiveness and scalability into one simple, graceful solution for governments and communities around the world to use in their efforts to control mosquitoes that transmit diseases.
+It’s no small task, but our team is passionate about building cutting-edge biologically-engineered mosquitoes for communities around the world to use in their efforts to control mosquitoes that transmit diseases.

-Using safe, proven, groundbreaking biotechnology, Oxitec’s team members are pioneers in the fight against harmful insect populations, including the mosquito species Aedes aegypti which spreads Dengue Fever, Zika and Chikungunya.
-In fact, we just surpassed more than 1 billion mosquitoes released globally, making our technology the most widely-deployed mosquito-based vector control technology in the world.
+Using safe, proven, groundbreaking biotechnology, Oxitec’s team members are pioneers in the fight against harmful insect populations, including the mosquito species Aedes aegypti which spreads dengue fever, Zika and chikungunya.
+In fact, we just surpassed more than 1 billion mosquitoes produced for release globally, making our technology the most widely-deployed mosquito-based vector control technology in the world.

 The Aedes aegypti mosquito is an increasingly global threat, now living alongside half of the world’s population.
 After decades of effort, there is still no cure or specific treatment for many diseases transmitted by Aedes aegypti, and public health agencies are trying to stop these devastating diseases at their common source: by controlling the Aedes aegypti mosquito itself.

 Unfortunately, existing methods of controlling Aedes aegypti, such as spraying or fogging using chemical insecticides, have failed to stop the spread of disease.
 This is partly because Aedes aegypti has developed resistance to insecticides, rendering many common chemicals ineffective at killing the mosquito.